Coder-World04/Complete-Machine-Learning-/README.md

 **Day 20 : Project — Detailed Crypto Analysis (Part 1)**

-In this post we covered detailed Crypto Analysis to build a basic intuition and part 2 covers how we can build a model to predict the prices.
+In this post we covered detailed Crypto Analysis to build a basic intuition and part 2 covers how we can build a model to predict the prices .

 Where to find Day 20 post : [Link](https://medium.com/coders-mojo/day-20-60-days-of-data-science-and-machine-learning-5ab13660b4ec)